Skip to content

 Gurugram

 Gurgaon and Gurugram are names of Indian cities old and new, respectively, and this millennium city near Delhi got its official name changed to Gurugram in 2016 by the Haryana government.
-Gurugram is named after Guru Dronacharya, who is believed to have lived here according to Hindu mythology.
+Gurugram is named after Guru Dronacharya, who is believed to have lived here according to Hindu puranas.
 Originally just a village, it grew rapidly during urbanization.

 Ancient And New Names of Indian Cities